Claudia with Dave Franco

-I REMEMBER THE FEELING AS I WALKED OUT OF MY JOB INTERVIEW at a women’s health clinic in Texas: I was about to join a group of women committed to women’s health!
+I REMEMBER THE FEELING AS I WALKED OUT OF MY JOB INTERVIEW at a women’s health clinic in Texas; that I was about to join a group of women committed to women’s health.
 There was an all-for-one feeling running through me and I loved it.
 Sure, my interviewer mentioned that the clinic did abortions.
-But she assured me they happened in an adjacent building and that my abilities as a medical assistant would be needed in the main building only.
+But she assured me they happened in an adjacent building and that my abilities as a medical assistant would be needed in the main building, only.

 I breathed a sigh of relief.

 There is a lot to occupy the mind when one starts a new job; getting oriented, learning names and procedures, getting used to the women you work alongside, but by the end of the first week, I recall a strange feeling coming over me that I couldn’t immediately identify.
 It would take a couple more days for the source of it to come to the fore of my mind.
 But in the meantime, it started becoming clear that abortion was really our only product.
 If a woman entered our doors, the clinic encouraged abortion one-hundred percent of the time with no appetite for pushing prevention.
 When I finally understood that, that is when I started getting clear about that strange feeling I was having.
 The women—often girls—would come to us with the weight of the world on their shoulders; I could see it in their posture and furled brows.
 I would try to talk to them; show them some compassion, even if it was just a moment or two to look in their eyes and speak to them like a person who needed help.
 But that was frowned upon at the clinic.
 There was no time and definitely no interest in that.
 “Let’s keep things moving, Claudia,” my manager would say as if I had just done a no-no. Sometimes I could see it in my co-workers’ body language.
 They were sending me a message.
 We’re not getting paid more to care and it only slows us down.

 It was a cold slap in the face.